10 Things you should know about Anselm Kiefer

-This scandal didn’t do any good to his already stained reputation.
+This scandal did not do his already tarnished reputation any good.
 All his life, the artist will cultivate this ambiguous relationship with Nazism.
-Historian Daniel Arasse sees his gestures as having an expiatory or cathartic value.
-He has many detractors though, who see him as a neo-Nazi character.
+The historian Daniel Arasse sees in his gestures an expiatory or cathartic value.
+However, he has many detractors, who see him as a neo-Nazi character.

-Kiefer opened the Monumenta cycle at the Grand Palais, in 2007.
-He created a haunting village made of colossal sand towers, lead sheets, living plants (as a reaction to the surrounding chaos and human insanity), and broken glass.
-He evokes the horrors of the Holocaust, German myths, and his friend, Paul Celan, associated with the fern symbol – a synonym for invincibility in the Germanic mythology.
-This traumatizing hugeness of the show synthesizes in the Grand Palais all the artist’s obsessions.
+Kiefer opened the Monumenta cycle at the Grand Palais in 2007.
+He creates a haunting village of colossal sand towers, lead sheets, living plants (in reaction to the surrounding chaos and human madness) and broken glass.
+He evokes the horrors of the Holocaust, German myths and his friend Paul Celan, associated with the symbol of the fern, synonymous with invincibility in Germanic mythology.
+The traumatic immensity of the exhibition synthesizes all the artist’s obsessions in the Grand Palais.

-The artist works in the south of France, in his studio, La Ribaute.
-That is where he creates his monumental pieces.
+The artist works in the south of France, in his workshop, La Ribaute.
+It is here that he creates his monumental pieces.

-Somme market information: Anselm Kiefer refuses to show his work in art fairs.
+Information on the Somme market: Anselm Kiefer refuses to exhibit his works in art fairs.
 He is represented in Paris by the internationally renowned galleries Yvon Lambert, Thaddaeus Ropac and Gagosian.
-In 2011, Christie’s sold his piece Au Peintre inconnu (To the Unknown Painter), (1983), for 3.6 million dollars, to a private American collector.
+In 2011, Christie’s sold his work To the Unknown Painter, (1983), for $3.6 million to a private American collector.